-According to the law you cannot contribute to an IRA unless you are working.
-However, if you are married you are allowed to open a spousal IRA if one person is staying home and not earning an income.
+According to the law, you cannot contribute to an IRA unless you have an earned income.
+However, if you are married, you are allowed to open a spousal IRA if one person is staying home and not earning an income.
 The income contribution limits are currently the same as the other IRA options.
-You can also open either at traditional IRA or a Roth IRA as part of the plan.
+You can also open either a traditional IRA or a Roth IRA as part of the plan.

 Working Part Time

 One way that you can find extra money is to work a part-time job.
 Many companies do not offer retirement accounts to employees that do not work more than 25 hours a week.
 But working allows you to open an individual IRA, and if you are not married to your partner, you may need to work just enough so that you can open an IRA on your own.
 If you are going to work part time for a company, consider looking for one that allows you to make contributions to a 401(k) plan even if you are not working full-time hours.
 You may consider working up to the minimum requirement to participate in their retirement plan.

 Working From Home

 If you are self-employed, work as an independent contractor, or operate your own business, you will need to plan for your retirement on your own.
 Many stay-at-home parents are also work-at-home parents, and they need to take retirement planning seriously.

 There are many retirement accounts you can qualify for if you are self-employed, such as the SEP IRA or a Solo 401(k).
 You will also need to pay your self-employment taxes, which will pay into the Social Security system.
 If you plan taking temporary parental leave, working from home in the meantime can bring added financial independence and peace of mind, and keep your retirement planning on track.